Tuesday, 27 June 2023

 And their work didn't stop with cleaning the riverbed their built embankments and brick sidewalks.
 Stairways for access to the river, fruit trees and flowering plants.
 They transformed all 99 miles of the river of this sludgy trickle of filth and trash into a healthy river, the ground water improved and water logging problems solved, underground sewerage system was built.

 What this story shows is how one single man can achieve great things if he has belief.
 It should also act as example of how nothing is impossible.
 We face a huge battle to win the English people back to its true roots and true faith.
-But this story shows how re-birth of Heathenism in England is possible if we work hard enough if we go in to our villages and community's and spread the message of Wodin and Thunor.
+But this story shows how re-birth of Heathenism in England is possible if we work hard enough if we go in to our villages and community's and spread the message of Asatru.
 If Seechewal can save a river from death, we can save England from it's death !

 No comments: